chhylp123/BitMapperBS/README.md

 >2. (update on November 28, 2018)  When compiling BitMapperBS, if you get the error message "fatal error: zlib.h: no such file or directory" or "fatal error: bzlib.h: No such file or directory" or "fatal error: lzma.h: No such file or directory", please install zlib, libbz2 and liblzma libraries.
 In Ubuntu, please try:
-   >> sudo apt-get install libz-dev liblzma-dev zlib1g-dev libbz2-dev
+   >> sudo apt-get install liblzma-dev zlib1g-dev libbz2-dev

 >3. (update on November 28, 2018) Although BitMapperBS itself is significantly faster than other methods, the slow disk I/O cannot be accelerated.
 In practice, the most serious bottleneck of BitMapperBS is the poor performance of disk I/O, especially when using multiple CPU threads.
 Thus, if you want to run BitMapperBS using many CPU threads, we suggest you to adopt at least one of the following strategies: